PurveshGhedia/satellite-aided-vio/README.md

 Result on 533 candidate frames: **28 accepted** (mean geo-error 113.4m across accepted frames, 111 frames under 50m error).
 The strongest cluster, around t≈807–808s over airfield structures, hit 134–241 inliers with 35–40m geo-error, visually confirmed correct.

+**VINS-Mono local frame misalignment.** VINS-Mono's local ENU frame turned out not to be aligned to true North/East, which was injecting 450–1000m of systematic error into the satellite-correction coordinate conversion — separate from, and much larger than, the matcher's own error.
+Fitted a rotation (-25.95°) and translation (296.67m, -116.43m) between the VINS local frame and true North/East-aligned lat/lon, verified against ground truth.

+**Standalone matcher results (VIO-centered, post-alignment-fix).** With crop centers computed from VINS-Mono's own odometry (not ground truth) and the frame alignment fix applied, a corrected search radius sweep confirmed **300px as optimal**: 16/533 frames accepted, mean geo-error 171.5m.
+This is the true measure of expected correction quality in the live pipeline, since it removes the GT-leakage present in the earlier standalone numbers above.

 **Current blocker: featureless terrain.** The dominant failure mode is low-texture ground cover, not fisheye distortion.
-The fix in progress is gradient-based pre-filtering of candidate frames — a gradient-score calibration pass across the flight to pick a texture threshold, then dense frame extraction filtered to that threshold, before re-running the matcher.
+Gradient-based frame filtering is implemented (`extract_bag_frames.py` supports a `--print_gradient` calibration mode and a `--min_gradient` filter; the live correction node applies the same gradient gate before triggering a match).
+What remains is running the calibration pass across the full flight to pick a proper texture threshold, then a dense filtered extraction and re-test of the standalone matcher on texture-rich frames only.

 ---

 ## ROS Integration

-A `satellite_aided_vio` catkin package is built and running inside the VINS-Mono Docker container.
+A `satellite_aided_vio` catkin package is built and running inside the VINS-Mono Docker container (full ROS-side source: [satellite-vio-ros](https://github.com/PurveshGhedia/satellite-vio-ros)).
 The correction node subscribes to the mono camera topic and computes gradient-based texture scores on incoming frames (handles both 2D and 3D inputs).
 The scene's local origin is derived from the first VINS odometry timestamp, converted to UTC with the leap-second offset, and matched against the PPK ground-truth file.

-Resolved along the way: `argparse` conflicting with ROS's own remapping arguments (fixed via `rospy.myargv()`), `use_sim_time` needing to be set before `roslaunch` rather than after, and topic remap syntax for feeding in a renamed camera topic.
+Resolved along the way: `argparse` conflicting with ROS's own remapping arguments (fixed via `rospy.myargv()`), `use_sim_time` needing to be set before `roslaunch` rather than after, topic remap syntax for feeding in a renamed camera topic, and PyTorch thread count limiting (`torch.set_num_threads(2)`) to stop LightGlue's CPU inference from starving VINS-Mono and triggering its failure-detection heuristics.

-**Open issue:** PyTorch's multi-threaded CPU inference during LightGlue calls monopolizes CPU cores, which triggers VINS-Mono's own failure-detection heuristics.
-Needs thread-limiting or throttling before the two can run concurrently.
+**Live end-to-end test.** A closed-loop run (VINS-Mono + live odometry + the corrected ENU-to-latlon conversion + search_radius=300) is currently in progress to measure corrected ATE against the 135.7m baseline.
+Results pending.

 ---